-You can track changes to groups, group memberships, and group messages for users in your organization using the Google Groups audit log.
+You can use the audit and investigation page to run searches related to Groups log events.
+There you can track changes to groups, group memberships, and group messages for users in your organization.
 You can also troubleshoot when users in your domain notice discrepancies and unexpected changes to their group activities.
 Entries usually appear within half an hour of the user action.

 Types of changes you can track

 - Group creation and deletion—You can verify that a group exists and was not recently deleted.

 - Member addition, removal, and banning—If a user didn't receive a group message, you can check the log event data to see if the user is a group member.
 If the user was removed or banned, the data also shows who removed or banned them and when.

 - User invitations and join request approvals—You can verify whether a user received an invitation to join a group and whether the invitation was accepted or denied.
 You can also track whether a user’s request to join a group was approved or denied.

 - Group posting permission changes—Users may unexpectedly receive a bounce message saying that they're not permitted to post.
 Log event data shows any changes to the posting permissions that would prevent the user to post.

 - Spam moderation settings—If messages are sent to the moderation queue instead of being posted, log event data will show if message moderation was a recent settings change.

 - Other settings—When other settings are changed, log event data provides details about the changes.